torstenboettjer/devenv/README.md

-# devenv
+# Nix devenv on ChromeOS

-Install script for devenv.sh on ChromeOS
+Install VSCode with devenv.sh on a Chromebook.

 ## Install